Chasnah7/aseprite-build-script/README.md

     * Path to temporary directory for curls.

+## Updating

+* If you have previously run the script and have changed the URL for ASEZIP, please make sure to delete the previous aseprite directory in the working directory (DEPS).

+* If you change the URL for SKIAZIP, please make sure to delete the skia directory in the working directory (DEPS).

 ## Details

 Aseprite recommends using Visual Studio 2022 and the latest version of the Windows 10 SDK (Currently 20348).